thedevelobear/thedevelobear.com/content/post/performance.md

 > “Most developers don’t think about the performance of their apps because they know that our devices are getting stronger and stronger every year.”

-If you read this post, or maybe you just looked through it briefly but decided to use some of the included tips, then you are not like “most developers”.
-You’re probably not OK with the performance of your apps and you want to change something — that’s great, salute to you!
+If you read this post, or maybe you just glanced at it but decided to use some of the included tips, then you are not like “most developers”.
+You’re probably not OK with the performance of your apps and you want to change something — that’s great, I salute you!

 Of course there are many other ways to improve performance of your React apps, but hey, we all have to start somewhere, right?
-I might write part 2 when I find something worth mentioning here, but until then… have fun speeding up your apps!
+I might write part 2 when I find something worth mentioning on this.blog (😎) but until then… have fun speeding up your apps!

 Hey, one more thing.
 I've created the graphics with the help of <a rel="nofollow" target="_blank" href="https://vecteezy.com"> www.vecteezy.com</a>